erickveil/erickveil.github.com/_posts/2020-07-07-HowToLogrotateAPacketCapture.md

 - Keep 14 files (two weeks)
 - Keep the files 24 hours long.
 (24 hours x 60 minutes x 60 seconds = 86400)
 - Capture only TCP, from remote host at address 192.168.60.101:502
+- End the command with an ampersand so that it runs in the background.

 Now, I know the amount of traffic to expect between the server and the target machine, but if I didn't, I risk the possibility of having gigantic files in each 24 hour period.
 If I were worried about that, I could also limit the capture file size using `-b filesize: 16384` for a 16 mb maximum size.

 So that's it.
 I finally got tired of looking this up every time I needed it, and wrote this blog post so that it would be easy to find.

+## You Have Permission

+Both tshark and dumcap are very skitish when it comes to permissions.
+It seems like they folow a different and more restrictive set of rules when it comes to where they can even write their output files.

+So I run this program as root, and any output files go to `/root/`.

+"Oh nooo!" cry all the online professional Linux people, "Do not be root!"
+Listen: I don't have time to navigate the absurd permissions issues of a Linux machine.
+I get it, it's "safer".
+But let's just assume I'm a big boy and I understand the risk and have made a calculated decision to get on with my day and root this whole process.
+This gives me a full 8 hours of sleep.

+Still, if you try this at home, make sure you are the admin of the machine in question.
+Do the research, understand and accept the responsibility.
+Or spend two days figuring out which flags need to be set where just to get something simple done.
+I'm not the boss of you.